noise64/golem-go-multi/README.md

-  buildComponent                builds component by name buildStubComponent            builds RPC stub for component clean                         cleans the projects generateBinding               generates go binding from WIT generateNewComponent          generates a new component based on the component-template stubCompose                   composes dependencies tinyGoBuildComponentBinary    build wasm component binary with tiny go updateRpcStubs                builds rpc stub components and adds them as dependency wasmToolsComponentEmbed       embeds type info into wasm component with wasm-tools
+  buildComponent                builds component by name buildStubComponent            builds RPC stub for component clean                         cleans the projects deploy                        adds or updates all the components with golem-cli\'s default profile generateBinding               generates go binding from WIT generateNewComponent          generates a new component based on the component-template stubCompose                   composes dependencies testIntegration               tests the deployed components tinyGoBuildComponentBinary    build wasm component binary with tiny go updateRpcStubs                builds rpc stub components and adds them as dependency wasmToolsComponentEmbed       embeds type info into wasm component with wasm-tools